gchq/sleeper/docs/02-deployment-guide.md

 * `AthenaStack` - for running SQL analytics over the data
 * `EksBulkImportStack` - for running bulk import jobs using Spark running on EKS

 By default most of the optional stacks are included but to customise it, set the `sleeper.optional.stacks` sleeper property to a comma separated list of stack names, for example:

 ```properties
 sleeper.optional.stacks=CompactionStack,IngestStack,QueryStack
 ```

+Note that the system test stacks do not need to be specified.
+They will be included if you use the system test CDK app.

 ### Utility Scripts